Health Cares Blog

 Stretching, meditation and other relaxation techniques can reduce daily stress, improve sleep and potentially help you have fewer migraines.
 A physical therapist can also adjust your posture if pressure from the neck and upper back contributes to your migraines.
 Lastly, pain tends to increase if an oncoming migraine causes panic.
 Using relaxation techniques throughout a migraine attack can lessen pain and help the migraine go away faster.

-People with migraines often have accompanying pain in the spine, as well.
-A physical therapist can stretch and gently manipulate the spine to ease pain.
+People who get migraines frequently also experience back pain.
 Back pain treatment therapy Oklahoma can improve long-term spine health while treating the painful side effects of migraines.
 Don’t underestimate the effectiveness of physical therapy for migraine management.

 Users also Read